Skip to main contentDesign De Novo Antibodies

 The RFantibody pipeline has three steps:

-- Rfantibody (Structure Generation): Finetuned RFdiffusion model which generates structure without amino acids assigned to the newly designed CDR loops (you’ll notice poly-Gs in your RFantibody outputs)
+- RFdiffusion (Structure Generation): Finetuned RFdiffusion model which generates structure without amino acids assigned to the newly designed CDR loops (you’ll notice poly-Gs in your RFantibody outputs)

-- ProteinMPNN (Sequence Design): design of CDR sequences with ProteinMPNN: Find sequences which fold into the RFantibody generated structures
+- ProteinMPNN (Sequence Design): Design of CDR sequences with ProteinMPNN to find sequences which fold into the RFantibody generated structures

 - RF2 (Design Validation): A fine-tuned RoseTTAFold2 to evaluate if the designed sequences fold into their initial structures

-On Tamarind, the entire pipeline to be run with our RFantibody tool, just provide an input target, framework, and epitope residues.
+On Tamarind, the entire pipeline can be run with our RFantibody tool—just provide an input target, framework, and epitope residues.

 Filtering Methods

-These serve as minimums and there isn’t a strong guarantee that sequences conforming to the standards are binders The most significant bottleneck to this pipeline being adopted is the quality of the filtration step.
+These serve as minimums, and there isn’t a strong guarantee that sequences conforming to these standards are binders.
+The filtering step remains the most significant bottleneck to this pipeline.
+AlphaFold3 shows promise as a stronger filter (ipTM > 0.6), but more validation is needed.

 Scale

-The smallest number of designs the authors find hits for is a set of 95 VHHs.
-They also note that a more realistic number of designs to test may be in the 10k range.
-This is primarily because RF2 is not a very strong filter for non-binders and binders, and finding a stricter filter remains a challenge.
-For the time being, yeast display or other high throughput screening methods seem to be the most reliable path to identifying de novo binders.
+The smallest number of designs where the authors found hits was a set of 95 VHHs.
+However, a more realistic number of designs to test is in the 10k range, with experimental success rates of 0-2% per target.
+This is primarily because RF2 is not a strong filter for distinguishing binders from non-binders.
+For the time being, yeast display or other high-throughput screening methods remain the most reliable path to identifying de novo binders.